architech-boards/sigfox-documentation/source/develop.rst

 .. image:: _static/kds_update1.jpg
 .. image:: _static/kds_update2.jpg

 then press **Accept** and **Finish**.
-Will be installed all the updates disponible, if required accept some request during the installing.
+Will be installed all the updates avaiable, if required accept some request during the installing.
 In the end restart the IDE.

 Import Project
 **************